DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 The final point to add about gay travel to Mendoza is that this is a destination you'd come to more for the (wine) culture and nature.
 This is not a “party” destination as much as gay Buenos Aires is.
 Having said that, there is a small gay scene in downtown Mendoza with a handful of places to check out.
 In addition, if you're heading here in early March, be sure to check the “Vendimia” grape harvesting festival, which includes a LGBTQ segment.

-The best way to get the most out of the vineyards and the bodegas is to stay in one of the small villages around the city, like Lujan de Cuyo or Chacras de Coria.
-Although you're away from all the action, you’re only a 15 minutes drive away from the gay bars of Mendoza.
+To get the most out of the vineyards and the bodegas, we recommend to stay outside of the city, in one of the small villages such as Lujan de Cuyo or Chacras de Coria.
+Although you're away from all the action, it's only a 15 minute drive away to the gay bars of Mendoza.

 If you prefer a quieter holiday, surrounded by nature, we suggest heading to the Uco Valley, which is around 2 hours drive away from Mendoza city.

 The hotels we recommend below all welcomed us as a gay couple and were clearly used to receiving LGBT tourists.
 For more choices, be sure to check our guide to the best gay hotels in Mendoza.

 - Very romantic luxury villas